-Section 2 Performance Measures and Customer Satisfaction Surveys
+Section 2 - Performance Measures and Customer Satisfaction Surveys

-6. Provide each quarterly and annual performance measure report for the Dental Board as published on the DCA website.
+6. Provide each quarterly and annual performance measure report for the Dental Board as published on the DCA website (cf., Section 12, Attachments E1 and E2)

 To ensure that DCA and its stakeholders can review progress in meeting enforcement goals and targets, DCA developed an easy-to-understand, transparent system of accountability - performance measures.
 Performance measures are critical for demonstrating that DCA and the Dental Board are making and will continue to make, the most efficient and effective use possible of its resources.
 Performance measures are linked directly to an agency's mission and vision, strategic objectives, and strategic initiatives.